 Sherwin died from cancer last year, only a month after testifying in the lawsuit.

 The California entities participated in the US Communities purchasing program, which was set up to allow state and local governments across the country to leverage their combined purchasing power by appointing a single public entity to negotiate a contract with a vendor on behalf of all US Communities members.

 Participants in the contract are guaranteed to receive Office Depot’s best available prices for government purchasers, according to Sherwin’s complaint.
 But Office Depot allegedly gave Los Angeles, Santa Clara and the other California entities that are part of the settlement a lower discount rate than other government entities were given.

-The qui tam lawsuit was filed under the California False Claims Act in 2009 in Los Angeles Superior Court.
+The qui tam lawsuit was filed under the California whistleblower law (the California False Claims Act) in 2009 in Los Angeles Superior Court.
 The law rewards whistleblowers 15 percent to 33 percent of the amount recovered when the entity intervenes in the case and 25 percent to 50 percent when the entity doesn’t join.
 Those amounts are paid by each entity from its share of the recovery and in this case varied by entity.
 Sherwin’s estate will receive the reward.